scriptPilot/app-framework/docs/firebase.md

 ## Firebase sign out

-Please read the official Firebase documentation for more information.
-As quick info how to sign out a user:
+It is quite easy to sign out a user with App Framework from Firebase:

 `<f7-button @click="$fireAuth().signOut()">Sign out</f7-button>`